Why is the Great Salt Lake pink? (Scientific Explanation)

 Having no outlet on the ocean, only evaporation evacuates the waters of this lake.
 The salt content there is thus on average six times higher than that of the sea and can sometimes reach 28% in periods of low water, against about 3% for the ocean!
 No fish can live in these conditions.
 However, the lake is a great natural sanctuary that hosts, among other things, many species of migratory birds (bald eagles, great blue herons, white-faced ibis …).

-I enjoy finishing my articles with eco-tourism advice.
-I did it for Grand Teton National Park, Arches National Park, Sequoia National Park, Yosemite, Adirondacks, Antelope Canyon, and Death Valley.
-Indeed, we should preserve such places.
+There are tons of other places to visit in the United States.
+You can visit Badlands National Park, Glacier National Park, Grand Teton National Park, Arches National Park, Sequoia National Park, Yosemite, Adirondacks, Antelope Canyon, and Death Valley.
+We should preserve such places.
 Please travel responsibly and make sure you keep this place as beautiful as it currently is.